4.21 from 293 votes

 Protein Overnight Oats

 With protein overnight oats you can have your oatmeal and get your protein in!
-Each serving has over 20 grams of protein!
+This simple breakfast packs 30 grams of protein per serving.

 Prep Time: 10 minutes